MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/android.md

 If you do not want to use one of the two services, remove the corresponding parameter from the method call above.

 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
-In addition, the `start()`-API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.
+In addition, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

-For example - If you just want to onboard to Mobile Center Analytics, you should modify the `start()`-API call as follows:
+For example - If you just want to onboard to Mobile Center Analytics, you should modify the `start()` API call as follows:

 ```java
 MobileCenter.start(getApplication(), "{Your App Secret}", Analytics.class);